mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 e

-Ughz A424551-E Ughz is a medium-sized world located near the centre of Firgr subsector.
+Ughz A424551-E Ughz is a medium-sized world located near the center of Firgr subsector.
 It remained uninhabited until 897 when the Rrakhthall family came here to start a new business enterprise.
 Although the Rrakhthall family was led by the father, it was the three brothers who had the skills, expertise and contacts necessary to establish a ship building company.

 The Rrakhthall Shipyards (see page 119) soon became a thriving business, attracting more settlers to Ughz.
 New factories were built by Rrakhthall Shipyards and smaller companies – these facilities specialized in manufacturing certain types of ship components and ultimately led to the formation of the feudal technocracy government that exists today.
 The main shipyard was also expanded to serve as a naval base.